-Porting MariaDB to IBM AIX: 3 Weeks of Engineering Pain
+Porting MariaDB to IBM AIX (Part 1): 3 Weeks of Engineering Pain

-Part 1: Bringing MariaDB to the Platform That Powers the World’s Most Critical Systems
+Bringing MariaDB to AIX, the Platform That Powers the World’s Most Critical Systems

 There are decisions in life you make knowing full well they’ll cause you some pain.
 Getting married.
 Having children.
 Running a marathon.
 Porting MariaDB 11.8 to IBM AIX.

-This is the story of the last one — and why I’d do it again in a heartbeat.
+This (Part 1) is the story of the last one — and why I’d do it again in a heartbeat.

 Chapter 1: “How Hard Can It Be?”